Nuevo Colón: Etymology

 Nuevo Colón was first called Chiriví, after the name of the area in the time before the Spanish conquest, when it was inhabited by the Chibcha-speaking Muisca.
 Chiriví means "our".
 It received the name Nuevo Colón in 1907.

 History

 Chiriví was part of the domains of the hoa of Hunza before the conquest.
 Conquistador Gonzalo Jiménez de Quesada passed through Nuevo Colón in 1537, when he was crossing the Tenza Valley to discover the emerald mines of Somondoco, on his way to Hunza.
 Chiriví, as Nuevo Colón was called, after the foundation of Tunja, became part of the encomienda of Gonzalo Suárez Rendón.
 Nuevo Colón was visited by the first evangelisers in 1556, the first church was constructed in 1776 and modern Nuevo Colón was founded on October 15, 1783.
 The colour orange in the coat of arms of the municipality refers to the skin colour of the indigenous Muisca.

+Climate

+Nuevo Colón has a subtropical highland climate (Köppen: Cfb) with mild temperatures.
+April to November are cool, with frequent precipitation, while December to March are warmer and drier.